 UM-DAE Centre for Excellence in Basic Sciences

 UM-DAE Centre for Excellence in Basic Sciences (CEBS) has been established by Department of Atomic Energy (Govt. of India) in collaboration with the University of Mumbai, for promoting quality undergraduate (integrated M.Sc.) education in a research environment.
-CEBS invites applications from undergraduate students for eleven summer-projects.
-The project duration can be about two months (15th May to 15th July 2017) and students about to complete 2nd year of B.Sc. (or BS-MS or integrated MSc) or above are eligible to apply.
-However, individual projects may have further prerequisites which are described in this document CEBS will provide excellent education, research training and guidance, laboratory facilities (Chemistry Laboratories, Biology Laboratories, Nuclear Physics Laboratory, Astronomy Laboratory, #eAstroLab, Condensed Matter Laboratory, Laser Spectroscopy Laboratory, Computer Laboratory) for execution of these projects.
+CEBS invites applications from MSc students for Eleven summer-projects.
+The project duration can be about two months (14th May to 13th July 2018) and only MSc students (who have completed 1st yr MSc or 8th Sem of Integrated MSc or BS-MS) or above are eligible to apply.
+However, individual projects may have further prerequisites which are described in this document CEBS will provide excellent education, research training and guidance, laboratory facilities (Chemistry Laboratories, Biology Laboratories, Nuclear Physics Laboratory, Astronomy Laboratory, #eAstroLab, Condensed Matter Laboratory, Computer Laboratory) for execution of these projects.
 Yielding significant contribution, the summer student may even be considered towards a co-authorship in resulting publications.
 Students from Universities at remote locations and underdeveloped regions of India are encouraged to apply.
 On campus hostel accommodation, with a nominal charge as per CEBS rules, will be provided to the students.

 Students are required to upload their CV to Google drive and then fill up the following Google form, providing link to that CV (CV must contain a clear passport-size photograph of the candidate).
 Short-listed students will be asked to provide two recommendation letters to be directly sent to the guide's email address.
-The dead-line for submitting the application (Google form) is 26th January 2017.
-Based on this submission, first selection list will be declared on 1st February, but applications will be accepted till all the projects are exhausted.
-To get instant notification and updates on this programme students may Like the SARP Facebook page www.facebook.com/SARPatCEBS/ Selected candidates will be informed by email from their respective project guides.
+The dead-line for submitting the application (Google form) is 10th March 2018.
+Based on this submission, first selection list will be declared on 25th March, but applications will be accepted till all the projects are exhausted.
+To get instant notification and updates on this programme students may Like the SARP Facebook page www.facebook.com/SARPatCEBS/ Selected candidates will be informed via email from the SARP coordinators (Dr. Ananda Hota & Dr Basir Ahmad).
 Email inquiries can also be directed to the specific guide of the project in which the student is interested.
 Email ID of guides will be username at cbs dot ac dot in, where usernames are expressed beside the guide names.